Chocolate Chunk Zucchini Bread

 - 1 teaspoon vanilla extract

-- ½ to ¾ cup semisweet chocolate chips or chunks, optional and if you are a nut fan - feel free to do half chocolate chips and half chopped pecans or walnuts.
+- ½ to ¾ cup semisweet chocolate chips or chunks, plus more for sprinkling over top (optional and if you are a nut fan - feel free to do half chocolate chips and half chopped pecans or walnuts)

-- Preheat oven to 350°F and spray a 9-by-5 inch loaf pan with nonstick cooking spray or line with overhanging pieces of parchment paper
+- Preheat oven to 350°F degrees and spray a 9-by-5-inch loaf pan with nonstick cooking spray and line with overhanging pieces of parchment paper for easy removal

 - In a medium bowl, whisk the flour, cocoa powder, baking soda, baking powder and salt, and set aside.

-- In a large bowl, using a hand mixer, beat the oil, sugars, eggs, instant coffee, and the vanilla until blended, about 2 minutes.
+- In a large mixing bowl, using a hand mixer or a whisk, beat the oil, sugars, eggs, instant coffee, and the vanilla until blended, about 2 minutes.

 - Fold in nuts and chocolate chucks or chips if using.